dieselpolle/bootcamp_demo/README.md

 This app stores users with IP address information to a database by using REST API.

-Node packages needed for running the app: express, cors, helmet.
+The app is implemented by Java Script and these additional packages needed for running the app: express, cors, helmet.

 ## Install
 Clone the repository and install packages: